pymeasure/pymeasure/docs/dev/adding_instruments.rst

         """ A measurement returning a capacity in nF in the format '<cap> nF'
         """,
         preprocess_reply=lambda v: v.replace('nF', '')
+        # notice how we don't need to cast to float anymore
     )

-The real purpose `preprocess_reply` is, however, for instruments where many/all properties need similar reply processing. `preprocess_reply` can be applied to all :func:`Instrument.control <pymeasure.instruments.Instrument.control>` or :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` properties.
-For example if all quantities are returned with a unit as in the example above.
-To avoid running into troubles for other properties this `preprocess_reply` should be clever enough to skip the processing in case for example some identification string is replied.
+The real purpose of `preprocess_reply` is, however, for instruments where many/all properties need similar reply processing. `preprocess_reply` can be applied to all :func:`Instrument.control <pymeasure.instruments.Instrument.control>` or :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` properties, for example if all quantities are returned with a unit as in the example above.
+To avoid running into troubles for other properties this `preprocess_reply` should be clever enough to skip the processing in case it is not appropriate, for example if some identification string is returned.
 Typically this can be achieved by regular expression matching.
 In case of no match the reply is returned unchanged:

 .. testcode::
     import re